HMS-Core/hms-dtm-demo-eclipse/README.md

 3. Build the demo.

 	To build this demo, please first import the demo to Eclipse.
-Then download the agconnect-services.json file of the app from AppGallery Connect, and add the file to the app directory (\app) of the demo.
+Then download the agconnect-services.json file of the app from AppGallery Connect, and add the file to the app directory (\HMSDTMSample\assets) of the demo.

 ## Supported Environments
 Android SDK 28 or later and JDK 1.7 or later